thomaspeugeot/phyllotaxymusic/README.md

 have developed to understand why plants have the shape they have.

+Those guys have fun jobs.
+In the office of one "spiral plants" specialist i visited, the shelves are full of beautiful dried spécimen that people send from all over the world with questions about the shape of the arrangements of the leaves.

+For spital plants,
 Phylotaxy science has produced a concept, the "front line", that is interesting for music.
 If you draw a "front line" on a paper and youndraw it again on a tracing paper, you can check by moving the tracing paper that